Evergreen Movie International: History

 In mid-2008, Durai announced a return to films with a project titled Naai Kutty (2010) by newcomer S. S. Joe.
 Prasanna and Nicole signed to play the lead roles while comedian Santhanam was approached to play a significant role and Sundar C. Babu was chosen to compose the music.
 In late-September 2008, a complaint had been lodged by director Ram Shiva alleging that the story had been taken from the Kannada film Nanda Loves Nanditha.
 He alleged that Durai tried to buy the rights for remaking the film in Tamil but his efforts were in vain and had decided to plagiarise the script as a result.
 Durai later restarted the project with a new script and Sathaji was chosen to direct the film after Joe opted out.
 Newcomer Selvin signed on after Prasanna opted out of the role and Soori replaced Santhanam.
 He made a second attempted comeback through the comedy drama Kagitha Kappal (2016) starring Appukutty but the film went unnoticed.

+V. A. Durai died in October 2023 following long-term illnesses.